rgarro/NFLResultsScrapper/README.md

 # NFLResultsScrapper
-Scrapping Bot to fetch NFL  results from given websites
+Scrapping Bot to fetch NFL  results from given websites.

+*A Touchdown* is  a curve crossing the axis before the  **strange attactor**.